 - How will you monetize the game?

-All steps are important and require a lot of brainstorming.
-However the last step is critical.
+You need to answer every of these questions, as they’re all important, however the last step is critical.
 Without monetization, you will sooner or later fail to pay your employees and servers.

 Not Starting At All